Shetura36/Data-607/Project3/Data607-Project3-Group7-Version3.md

 * remove stop words
 * remove irrelevant words (list of terms from a file)

-For the removal of irrelevant words, a pre-processing of the term document matrix was done first so we can investigate the words that are present in the dataset.
+For the removal of terms that have no relevance, a pre-processing of the term document matrix was done first so we can investigate the words that are present in the dataset.
 The term document matrix was adjusted so that if a term is present in a document, it is only counted once.
 Mentioning the term more than once in a single job posting does not increase its relevance.

 A term frequency list is generated and reviewed by a team member.
-Only words with scores of 20 or higher were reviewed to determine if they are irrelevant.
-Examples of words removed are business, world, high, full, etc.

-About preserving the term "r" in the dataset.
+Only words with scores of 20 or higher were reviewed to determine their relevance.
+If a term has a score of 20 and we find that it isn't relevant, the term is included in a removal file, which will be used later on to remove words from the final output.

 ### Convert to lowercase